acburk/SOCQ/README.md

 Bringin' some query love to Objective-C

-Feel free to fork and open pull requests!
+Feel free to open issues(feature requests), fork, and/or open pull requests!

 __NSArray__